bobsomers/flexrender/README.md

 The FlexRender source code is licensed under the MIT license.
 We encourage you to use the code, ideas, and techniques to enhance your own research.

-If anythng from FlexRender does aid your research, please cite the paper appropriately.
+If anything from FlexRender does aid your research, please cite the paper appropriately.